Akdr/akdr.github.io/README.md

 Primarily I'm a PHP-developer with huge interest of learning more.
 At the moment im studying to become a teacher in IT and Geography but has decided it wasnt for me.
 I have been developing a PHP and AngularJS application for internal use for the swedish train company SJ at the moment.
 The application uses MySQL as the database system.
 Before that job, I was a IT-manager/Developer at improveme.se with a Wordpress MultiSite with over 4000 blogs connected to its blog network.
 Improveme Online Network had week 44 in 2012 780 000 unique visitors.
 I have also worked in first line support for Stockholm Hospitals and 6 years in a grocery store, so I have acquired some social/customer skills along the way.

 I live in Sysslomansgatan, Uppsala, Sweden.
 I play badminton twice a week and enjoy hanging out with friends.
+Im 27 years old, born in October, 1990.
 * Phone: (+46)735696870
 * Email: daniel.olov.westerling@gmail.com